INST377-UMD/inst377-lab3-mzaidi3826/README.md

 # Name: Maham Zaidi

-# Comments: There is probably a better way to get the footer to stay at the bottom
+# Comments: There is probably a better way to space everything evenly